Cognoscan/condense_db/spec.md

 1. The shortest available encoding is always used.
 This covers the `int`, `str`, `bin`, `array`, `map`, and `ext` encodings.
-2. Any integer is encoded using the shortest possible sequence in the `int` family of encodings.
-If the integer cannot fit in a 64-bit signed or unsigned value, it shall be considered a byte array, not an integer.
-3. IEEE single-precision and double-precision floating points are not interchangeable.
+2. IEEE single-precision and double-precision floating points are not interchangeable.
 Each is considered a unique type.
-4. The `map` format family has a specific order for its key-value pairs:
+3. The `map` format family has a specific order for its key-value pairs:
 	1. For each pair, encode both and concatenate them together as a key-value set.
 	2. Sort the pairs by byte order, appending the pair with the smallest value